theapphiker/Penn-jobs/README.md

 <b>Sending Emails using Python</b>

 GeeksforGeeks has <a href='https://www.geeksforgeeks.org/send-mail-gmail-account-using-python/'>instructions</a> for sending emails using SMTP (Simple Mail Transfer Protocol).
 I store the sender, receiver, and sender password in a .env file on my system that the script accesses.
+This is by no means secure or best practice, but works for this purpose on my local system.

 <b>Firefox</b>